 FOR DCP 341

 The Working Group requested the DCUSA modelling consultant to carry out an impact assessment using proxy data for forecast volumes in place of actual forecast volumes data for storage sites as it was noted that this is not something that is readily available.
-The Working Group have used an assumption that 5% of generators are storage sites and thus to use import data of these sites as the forecast volumes.
-This data was provided to the modelling consultant via a spreadsheet that included a revised 2020/21 volume forecast with estimated units for the storage tariffs.
+The proxy volumes data was provided to the modelling consultant via a spreadsheet that included a revised 2020/21 volume forecast for each DNO licensee with estimated units for the storage tariffs.
 In providing this data, the Working Group used the following assumptions:

-5% of HH metered exported units at each voltage (i.e. 5% of the sum of the intermittent, non-intermittent, intermittent no RP charge and non-intermittent no RP charge at each voltage) are exported by storage.
+5% of HH metered exported units at each voltage (i.e. 5% of the sum of the volumes associated with the intermittent, non-intermittent, intermittent no RP charge and non-intermittent no RP charge tariffs at each voltage) are exported by storage.
 The total import volumes associated with the new storage import tariffs is set to the same level, i.e. assuming 1:1 import to export ratio for storage.

 Total volumes have been split across the red/amber/green time bands in the same proportion as the HH metered import tariff at that voltage.